-Pronghorn antelope are native to the prairies of North America.
+Pronghorn are native to the prairies of North America.
 At one time they numbered in the millions and were found on the open plains from the Mississippi River to the Rocky Mountains and from Mexico to central Canada.
 With the European settlement of the plains, the population was reduced nearly to extinction.
-In Arizona, antelope are found primarily in the northern plains.
+In Arizona, pronghorn are found primarily in the northern plains.
 They also inhabit high elevation meadows between forested areas, semi-desert grasslands, and scattered herds are found in the grasslands of southeastern Arizona.
 The endangered Sonoran pronghorn occurs in Mexico and southwestern Arizona.

-Antelope have exceptional eyesight, often compared to high-powered binoculars, and are one of the fastest animals, being able to run in excess of 60 miles-per-hour.
+Pronghorn have exceptional eyesight, often compared to high-powered binoculars, and are one of the fastest animals, being able to run in excess of 60 miles-per-hour.
 Despite their speed, antelope are reluctant to jump over objects, preferring to go under fences.

-A conspicuous characteristic of the antelope is the white rump patch.
+A conspicuous characteristic of the pronghorn is the white rump patch.
 When alarmed, the hair stands erect and appears as a white flash that can be seen for miles.
 Tan is the dominant body color, with sharply contrasting white markings on the head and neck.
-The top of the buck's nose is dark and there is usually a triangular black patch below the ear.
+The top of the buck’s nose is dark and there is usually a triangular black patch below the ear.
 The doe does not have this black cheek patch.
 A short mane is present along the top of the neck.
-Shedding is continuous with the individual hairs being loosely attached making antelope hides worthless as rugs.
-Since the hairs are hollow and can be erected at will, pronghorns are able to adjust to temperature changes.
+Shedding is continuous with the individual hairs being loosely attached making hides worthless as rugs.
+Since the hairs are hollow and can be erected at will, pronghorn are able to adjust to temperature changes.

-Then, for reasons that still are not fully understood, pronghorn antelope began to make a comeback.
+Then, for reasons that still are not fully understood, pronghorn began to make a comeback.
 Aided by a closed season, government predator control programs, and the abandonment of numerous homesteads, pronghorn numbers steadily increased until fears were expressed that some northern Arizona populations were in danger of exceeding their food supply.
 Accordingly, a limited hunt of 400 buck permits was authorized for northern Arizona in 1941.

-Antelope are gregarious.
+Pronghorn are gregarious.
 They are found in mixed herds most of the year; except in the spring when the bucks are alone or in small groups.
 In the fall, bucks collect harems up to 15-20 does, which they then defend from other bucks.
-Antelope breed in August and September and the young are born in May and June.
-The gestation period for the antelope is the longest for big-game animals in the United States.
+Pronghorn breed in August and September and the young are born in May and June.
+The gestation period for the pronghorn is the longest for big-game animals in the United States.
 About eight months after mating, one or two fawns are born.
 The young are not spotted like the fawns of the deer family, but instead have markings similar to the adults.
 The fawns remain hidden, with the doe feeding them several times a day until they are strong enough to travel with the adults.

 Breeding Period: August-September